 The care management team at Southeastern

-Amber Gilroy, AVP Oncology Patient Services, has been working at CTCA at Southeastern Regional Medical Center (Southeastern) since before the hospital even opened its doors.
+Amber Gilroy, Vice President of Oncology Patient Services, has been working at CTCA at Southeastern Regional Medical Center (Southeastern) since before the hospital even opened its doors.
 Prior to that, she worked with the corporate CTCA office in Schaumburg, IL, and with the Seattle Cancer Treatment and Wellness Center.

 The care managers at Southeastern are all registered nurses (RNs) with oncology expertise.
 They work alongside your other doctors and clinicians from each department to streamline your experience.